 In higher education, Moses has served as an adjunct professor at Nuñez Community College in the areas of Business Law and Tax Accounting as well as an instructor in the Caddo Sheriff’s Office Cadets Training Academy.
 As an active member of the Louisiana State Bar Association, Ms. Moses served as a speaker in LSBA’s Diversity Program and was named by Attorney General Jeff Landry to serve his Civil Division Transition Committee to interview existing and potential employees and to make recommendations to improve the Department of Justice.

 Moses serves her community as chair of the Board of Commissioners for Reeves Memorial Medical Center.
 She is a silver star member of Alpha Kappa Alpha Sorority, Inc. and was inducted into Grambling State University’s Hall of Fame Gallery of Distinction for her noteworthy community service.

 “I endeavor to ensure that all the facilities, systems, resources, and staff are available to maximize efficiency and promote campus safety while building high-value experiences for the faculty and students at Grambling State University,” said Moses.
-“My main purpose is to direct and control the university’s operations in accordance with the strategic vision proclaimed by President Richard Gallot by further connecting our organization in the spirit of excellence.
+“My main purpose is to direct and control the university’s operations in accordance with the strategic vision proclaimed by the University President by further connecting our organization in the spirit of excellence.
 I believe as stated in 1 Corinthians 12:31 that there is a “more excellent way” and now that I am back home, I am committed “to show a way that is better” to achieve maximum results.”